-Paws4Survival Rescue is an organization dedicated to the rescue and rehabilitation of Puerto Rican street dogs ("satos") and cats.
+Paws4Survival Rescue is dedicated to the rescue and rehabilitation of Puerto Rican street dogs ("satos") and cats (“gatos").

 Our President's husband is from a small town in the southeast area of Puerto Rico called Arroyo.
-Arroyo is stricken with abandoned dogs on every street corner with no formal animal education and limited resources to assist.
+This area of Puerto Rico sees abandoned dogs and cats on every street corner, with no formal animal education and limited resources to assist.
+This is where we focus our efforts.

 We strive to be a community organization and support local rescuers in Puerto Rico whenever possible.
-We provide veterinary care, shelter, and socialization in our partner doggie daycare facility and many fabulous foster homes across New England & New York.
+We provide veterinary care, shelter, and socialization for our animals in Puerto Rico as they prepare for adoption.

-The dogs we rescue are also known as "satos"--Puerto Rican street dogs.
-There are an estimated 300,000+ dogs roaming the streets and beaches of Puerto Rico, either born into homelessness or abandoned.
+The dogs we rescue are also known as "satos"--The cats we rescue are also known as "gatos".
+There are an estimated 500,000+ dogs and 1 million cats roaming the streets and beaches of Puerto Rico, either born into homelessness or abandoned.
+This problem was greatly exacerbated following the devastation of Hurricane Maria in September 2017.

 98% of animals entering local shelters are euthanized due to overpopulation and illness.